How Much Can You Make as a Healthcare Analyst?

 The Job Market

 Like most industries in today’s society, the healthcare industry has quickly become reliant on digital systems—and will continue to do so with each newly available technological advancement.
-With the expanding digital side of business, jobs in healthcare data are growing as well, with no end in sight.
+With the expanding digital side of business, job openings in healthcare data are growing as well, with no end in sight.

 While the Bureau of Labor Statistics (BLS) doesn’t collect data specifically on healthcare data analysts, the duties of the position are a mixture of two departments they do track:

-- Medical records and health information technicians (who collect and input data) – Their job outlook from 2018-2028 is a predicted 11% increase, according to the BLS.
+- Medical records and health information technicians (who collect and input data) – Their job outlook from 2018-2028 is a predicted 11% increase, according to the BLS1.

-Considering the overall growth rate for all occupations in the United States is just 5% on average, collecting and analyzing healthcare data is an area of work with significant job security.
+Considering the overall growth rate for all occupations in the United States is just 5% on average, collecting and analyzing healthcare data is an area of work with significant job security1.

 Healthcare Data Analyst Average Salary

-Making a difference with your work and having great job security in your field are obvious benefits to choosing a career in healthcare analytics, but another big advantage is the pay.
+Making a difference with your work and having great job security in your field are obvious benefits to choosing a career in healthcare analytics and data science, but another big advantage is the pay for health data analysts.

 This range of salary is for healthcare analysts who work in a typical position and are employed by the following healthcare facilities and organizations: